-The parent/guardian/person picking up the student, must report to the office with appropriate photo identification and sign the student out and write an early dismissal note.
+The parent/guardian must report to the office with appropriate identification and sign the student out and write an early dismissal note.
 However, when a student comes to school late or back from an appointment, the parent/guardian does not have to come into the office with the student.